Fixed Asset Management and Compliance Training Course

 - Interactive lectures and discussions.

-- Group exercises and scenario-based practice sessions.
+- Collaborative group exercises and scenario-based practice.

 - Practical application through case studies.

-- To request a customized training for this course, please contact us to arrange.
+- For customized training options for this course, please contact us to arrange.

 Problem Solving with Root Cause Analysis (RCA)